-Professor in Global Disaster Medicine at the Department of Global Public Health. i am the director for the Centre for health crises and lead the Centre for Research on Health Care in Disasters.
-The centre is a WHO collaborative centre that provides trainings in global disaster medicine and trauma care in austere settings, conducts research and supports policy work within the field.
+Professor in Global Disaster Medicine at the Department of Global Public Health.
+I am the director for the Centre for Health Crises and lead the Centre for Research on Health Care in Disasters.
+The centre is a WHO collaborative centre that provides training in global disaster medicine and trauma care in austere settings, conducts research and supports policy work within the field.
 We were part of setting up the WHO led Emergency Medical Teams (EMT) initiative and co-authored key documents.

 I am the co-founder of the Swedish section of MSF and served as its president for seven years and have been board member of MSF Belgium and Hong Kong.

 Based on my field experience as a front line surgeon I published the book “Katastrofdoktorn” Brombergs förlag, 2015.
 I regularly appear as a disaster medicine expert in radio and television.
 I spend lots of time with the artist run gallery Candyland that I am part of.

 The research aims at providing scientific evidence to support improvements in assisting people and populations affected by disasters worldwide.
 Moreover, my research explores how health needs and risks vary depending on type of disaster and context.
 My group also explores type and level of trauma care needed in resource scarce settings and assess predictions models for early trauma mortality.
 We also assess health system resilience to disasters.
 Please see publication list for more information.